benbradshaww/dogs_vs_cats/README.txt

 - Download the dataset from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data).
 - Unzip it and place the files into a `data/` directory as shown in the **Data Structure** section.

-Alternatively, if you have a valid Kaggle API, run the function `download_data` to get the necessary data.
+Alternatively, if you have a valid Kaggle API in your home folder, run the function `download_data` to get the necessary data.

 ## Training